ZephyrTransport/zephyr-website/membership.md

 ### Businesses and Institutions

+Memberships are valid for one year.
 Benefits for business and institutional members include
 - Vote in board elections
 - Commemorative laptop decals and plaque
 - Preferential and discounted event registration for employees